School-Meal-Mapper/School-Meal-Mapper/docs/readme.md

 ## Project Authors

-Created by [Code for Chapel Hill](http://www.codeforchapelhill.com/), a local chapter of [Code for America](https://www.codeforamerica.org/).
+Created by Maps for People.
 Code based on work by [NC COVID Support](nccovidsupport.org) and their [code](https://github.com/code-for-chapel-hill/NC-COVID-Support) and [Bay Area Community Resource Map](www.bayareacommunity.org) and their [code](https://github.com/dcl-covid-19/mega-map-dev).
-Thanks!

 ## How can I help?